status-im/contracts/Identity.md

 Once updated, a `NewKernel` event is triggered.

 ### Upgrade an `IdentityKernel` instance
 When an identity instance needs to be upgraded, we can use the execute/approve process to upgrade it to an specific version.
-The payload for the execute function needs to be a call to the function
-`updateUpdatableInstance` with the address of the new identity kernel.
+This upgrade process requires using `execute` to call two functions
+- `updateRequestUpdatableInstance(address _newKernel)`.
+This will generate a pending request for upgrading an instance 30 days later and trigger an UpdateRequested event.

-Once this execution is approved, the update process is completed and a InstanceUpdated event is triggered.
+- `updateConfirmUpdatableInstance(address _newKernel)`.
+After 30 days pass, this function needs to be invoked to confirm the update process.
+Once the update process is completed a UpdateConfirmed event is triggered.
+- An request for update can be cancelled if it hasn't been approved yet.
+This is done using the function `updateCancelUpdatableInstance()` with the same execute/approve process

 Kernel addresses could be obtained using the `getVersion` function of the `IdentityFactory`